January is the month when New Year resolutions are set and very often broken.

 That is because with many people, consistency is a problem.
 It is difficult for most people to maintain the ambition and optimism that is there when they first set out to make a change.

-One way to change that is to review your current methods and adapt them.
-For instance, if you want to become more mindful, then why not try meditating with someone you live with, or lay out an area in your home dedicated to that activity.
+One way to change that is is to create consistency, discipline and commitment in the home rather than relying on willpower and motivation.
+For instance, if you want to become more mindful, then be accountable to meditating each day with someone you live with, or commit an area in your home dedicated to that activity.

-Small changes in your home that immerse you in an atmosphere where learning and development is encouraged will make a big impact.
+Small changes in your home that immerse you in an atmosphere where learning and development is encouraged will make a big impact on your progress.